OHBA-analysis/osl-dynamics/contribution.md

 ```
 module load Anaconda3
 module load cudnn
-conda create --name dynemo-tf23
+conda create --name ohba-tf23
-conda activate dynemo-tf23
+conda activate ohba-tf23
-cd DyNeMo
+cd OHBA-Models
 pip install -e .
 ```

-## Using DyNeMo on BMRC
+## Using OHBA-Models on BMRC

-There are two options for running DyNeMo:
+There are two options for running OHBA-Models:
-- In a standalone script, e.g. the scripts in `/DyNeMo/examples`.
+- In a standalone script, e.g. the scripts in `/OHBA-Models/examples`.
 - In a Jupyter Notebook setup.

 ### Standalone Scripts

-DyNeMo can be imported like any other python package in a script:
+OHBA-Models can be imported like any other python package in a script:
 ```
 from ohba_models import array_ops
 from ohba_models.models import Model